Kqpa/statistics/README.md

 stats = Utils::Statistics.new
 ```

-Then, you can use the following methods:
+After that, you can use the following methods listed below.
+For an example demonstrating how to use the library, refer to [`examples.rb`](./examples.rb).

 * **Calculate the sum of a set of numbers**